jLevere/notes-and-tips/browser start page.md

 ## Customising the start page of FireFox 75ish - 88 on windows 10

-Only a few steps.
+This should only take a few steps.

 We are going to use userChrome/userContent.css to add a simple background image to the browser.

 First, we are going to add a new directory on the path `C:\Users\{{user}}\AppData\Roaming\Mozilla\Firefox\Profiles\{{release}}\ ` and name it `chrome`.